Biotech

 Researchers are sitting on huge quantities of data that are completely unexplored right now.
 By licensing AI applications and training them on private LLMs, then extracting results from their own data, biopharma investigators are able to develop new insights and, hopefully, stop rediscovering some ideas they have seen before.
 Reconfirming previous discoveries is a costly, inefficient part of current drug discovery processes.

 An LLM also makes it easy to consider clinically adjacent information not captured in electronic medical records, such as telemetry data, environmental information and genomics.
-Long-read whole genomes, spatial omics, cryogenic electronic microscopy, cryogenic electron tomography and other advanced technologies are adding exponentially to research datasets “It’s a deluge,” Long said.
+Long-read whole genomes, spatial omics, cryogenic electron microscopy, cryogenic electron tomography and other advanced technologies are adding exponentially to research datasets “It’s a deluge,” Long said.

 As whole-genome and exome sequencing becomes more commonplace, AI can speed up the addition of genomic data to the LLM to cross-reference gene expression and protein data in search of new targets, Long explained.
 AI might also be useful in the firmware of imaging and sequencing instruments to produce better raw reads.